Gus J. Solomon United States Courthouse: Use

-Currently the courthouse is used for a variety of tasks, including new citizen swearing-in ceremonies.
+In 2004, with the remodeling of the Pioneer Courthouse and removal of the post office at that location, a postal branch was re-opened at the Solomon Courthouse, but closed again on January 25, 2011.
+As of 2004, the courthouse was being used for a variety of tasks, including new citizen swearing-in ceremonies.
 Other non-court uses have been as a scene for a local play, and as a setting for a courtroom scene in the Hollywood movie The Hunted.
-Plans called for the federal bankruptcy court of Oregon to move into the building along with the Internal Revenue Service after renovations.
-There have been proposals to use the building as the headquarters for a proposed Twelfth Circuit Court of Appeals to be created from a split of the Ninth Circuit.
+Plans in the late 1990s called for the federal bankruptcy court of Oregon to move into the building, along with the Internal Revenue Service after renovations.
+There were once proposals to use the building as the headquarters for a proposed Twelfth Circuit Court of Appeals to be created from a split of the Ninth Circuit.

+In 2025, the federal government put the building up for sale and stated that it no longer had any federal tenants.
+In December 2025, it was sold to a Portland-based real estate firm named SKB for $1.8 million.

 Building history

 The oldest sections of Portland are centered west of the Willamette, and the courthouse is located in this area.
 Commonly referred to as the New Courthouse to distinguish it from nearby Pioneer County Courthouse (1869), the courthouse has housed such government offices as the downtown post office, the U.S. District Court, the U.S. Court of Appeals, and offices for the U.S. Secret Service and branches of the military.

 Whitehouse, a native Portland architect, developed the plans for the courthouse from directives formulated by federal agencies, with Jules Henri de Sibour of Washington, D.C., as the consulting architect and James A. Wetmore, the Supervising Architect of the Treasury.

 Ninety-two percent of all contract money available for labor and materials went to Portland and Seattle area firms, providing an economic boost to the region.
 In August 1932, the cornerstone was laid.
 Included in a metal box within the stone were five Portland daily newspapers, historic documents relating to the building, and a photograph of Whitehouse and the partners of his architectural firm.
 Construction proceeded smoothly, and a little more than a year later, in September 1933, the new federal courtrooms were officially opened.

-In 1989, the Courthouse was given its current name to honor Gus J. Solomon, a judge who served the U.S. District Court for 37 years — longer than any other judge in Oregon.
+The courthouse was listed in the National Register of Historic Places in 1979.
+In 1989, the building was given its current name to honor Gus J. Solomon, a judge who served the U.S. District Court for 37 years — longer than any other judge in Oregon.